Access Health Care

 What types of occupational therapy services does Access Health Care in Across offer?

-Access Health Care in Across offers paediatric occupational therapy addressing areas including self-care skills, behaviour support, sensory processing, social skills development, play-based learning, and fine motor skill development.
-They work with children across different needs and developmental stages.
-To discuss whether their services suit your child's specific situation, speak with your GP or contact the clinic directly for more information.
+Access Health Care in Across offers paediatric occupational therapy services that address areas including self-care skills, behaviour support, sensory processing, social skills development, play-based learning, and fine motor skill development.
+They work with children across different developmental stages.
+For specific concerns about your child's needs, it's best to contact the clinic directly or speak with your GP about what might be most helpful.

-What should I expect during the initial appointment at Access Health Care in Across?
+What should I expect when contacting Access Health Care in Across about services?

 Other clinics nearby